MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

 ## Query data from materialized views

-In this example, we have a source container partitioned on `accountId` and a view partitioned on `emailAddress`.
+In this example, we have a source container partitioned on `customerId` and a view partitioned on `emailAddress`.
 Without the view, queries that only include the `emailAddress` would be cross-partition, but now they can use be executed against the view instead to increase efficiency.

 Querying data from materialized views is similar to querying data from any other container.
 You can use the Azure portal, Azure SDKs, or REST API to query data in materialized views.